perezmas/weather-app-react/README.md

 # Weather App
-A weather app that displays current weather data based on user's provided location.
+A weather app that displays current weather data based on the location provided by the user.

 # Tools Used
 - JavaScript